 The snowbirds are not the only people to move down to Florida during the winter.

-Since the early 1900s, a lot of the major American and National League baseball teams have taken advantage of Florida’s wonderful winter/spring climate and have set up Spring Training camps in Florida each year.
-This allows the players to train away from the cold and snow of the north and it also allows the managers to check on the talent.
+Since the 1890s, a lot of the major American and National League baseball teams have taken advantage of Florida’s wonderful winter/spring climate and have set up Spring Training camps in Florida each year.
+This allows the players to train away from the cold and snow of the north and it also allows the managers to check out the talent.

-The aptly named Grapefruit League plays in Florida throughout the month of March each Spring and another league, the Cactus League, plays in Arizona
+The aptly named Grapefruit League plays in Florida during the months of February and March each Spring and another league, the Cactus League, plays in Arizona

-Over time, this has resulted in the Grapefruit League Presented by Camping World and the teams now play each other throughout the month of March.
+Over time, this has resulted in the Grapefruit League Presented by Camping World and the teams now play each other throughout the month of late February/March.
 Recently, Arizona has tempted 15 teams out west but attempts by Las Vegas to set up training camps in Nevada have come to nothing.
 As it now stands, 15 teams train in Florida and another 15 in Arizona with the Cactus League.

 2020 Spring Training Season

 Like the last few years, only 15 teams are playing in Florida, down from 18 in 2008 and 16 in 2009.
 The Cleveland Indians (previously playing at Winter Haven), the Los Angeles Dodgers (Vero Beach) and now the Cincinnati Reds (Sarasota) have all moved to Arizona in recent years.

 If you are used to paying upwards of $100 to watch a game then you are in for a real treat.
 Prices vary by stadium but general admission can be less than $10 and box seats are typically between $20 and $30.
-At the Atlanta Braves winter home, the Disney ESPN Wide World of Sports of Complex, tickets typically cost from $15 to $59.
+When the Atlanta Braves used to play at the Disney ESPN Wide World of Sports of Complex, tickets typically cost from $15 to $59.

 One of the great things about Spring Training is that the ballparks are generally small which means you can get to watch a top ranking baseball team up close and personal.
 Spring training is also an ideal opportunity to get autographs of your favourite players.